-After graduation, some young people may need more time to develop their academic skills in a remedial setting or take a "gap year" before enrolling in a post-secondary setting.
+After graduation, many students will be ready to continue directly from high school to college.
+Some, however, may need more time to develop their academic skills before enrolling in a post-secondary setting.
 Taking a gap year or gap semester between high school and college, as long as it is a productive one that allows that young person to develop skills/experiences in line with their longer-term goals, is a pathway that may work well for some young people.

-Young people could engage in a Career Development Experience (e.g., a workforce program) to earn money, build their skills, and/or earn a credential while brushing up on remedials.
-See Fair Futures Program Manual Section 22 for pathways/options and refer to Buffalo Futures Online (coming soon).
+Young people could engage in a Career Development Experience (e.g., a workforce program) to earn money, build their skills, and/or earn a credential.
+See Fair Futures Program Manual Section 22 for pathways/options and refer to the Career Development Directory.